 ARTICLE IX: PARLIAMENTARY AUTHORITY

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised govern the club in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the club may adopt.

 ARTICLE X: AMENDMENTS

-2. The Bylaws Committee shall be composed of no more than seven (7) and no fewer than five (5) club members, at least two (2) of whom shall be former directors.
-The chair shall not be a current director, nor shall more than two (2) current directors serve on the committee.
-The provisions of this paragraph shall be deemed unnecessary in cases where the only change is to the dollar amount in Article V limiting single expenditures by the Board of Directors.
+The Bylaws Committee must be composed of no more than seven (7) and no fewer than five (5) club members, at least two (2) of whom are former directors.
+The chair must not be a current director, nor may more than two (2) current directors serve on the committee.
+The provisions of this paragraph are deemed unnecessary when the only change is to the dollar amount in Article V limiting single expenditures by the Board of Directors.